popeadam/Kometa/docs/config/settings.md

 ??? blank "`show_unfiltered` - Used to show items which make it through filters.<a class="headerlink" href="#show-unfiltered" title="Permanent link">¶</a>"

-    <div id="show-unfiltered" />List all items which have made it through the filters INTO a collection or playlist (i.e. if it
+    <div id="show-unfiltered" />List all items which have made it through the filters INTO a collection or playlist. (i.e. if it
     meets the filter criteria)

     <hr style="margin: 0px;">